Julien2744/Annihilation-Recreated/README.md

 The damage also change depending on the diffculty

 > [!NOTE]
-> The boss Health scale depanding on how many player there are in 80 blocks area and if there are more than 3 players
+> The boss health scale depanding on how many players there are in 80 blocks radius and if there are more than 3 players
 >
 > scaling stop at 6 players but it can be change manualy in the folder `/data/annihilation/functions/boss/health_scale.mcfunction`